haniyakonain/matplotlib/README.md

 1.Ensure Matplotlib is Installed
 First, ensure that matplotlib is installed in your Python environment.
 You can do this by running: pip install matplotlib <BR>
-2. Write the Code <BR>
+2. Write the Code
-Create a Python script or run the code directly in a Python interpreter 3.Run the code
+Create a Python script or run the code directly in a Python interpreter<BR>
+3.Run the code